 Multicomponent MOF work accepted in

 “Reversible Redox Activity in Multicomponent Metal−Organic Frameworks Constructed from Trinuclear Copper Pyrazolate Building Blocks” in JACS.
 Dr. Binbin Tu is the first author for this work.

 2016 Nobel Chemistry Laureate Sir Fraser visited Fudan University and our research group.

 Qiaowei Li obtained his B.S. degree from the University of Science & Technology of China (USTC) in 2004, M.S. from University of Michigan in 2006, and Ph.D from UCLA in 2010 with Prof. Omar M. Yaghi.
-He was an associate professor of Chemistry in the Chemistry Department at Fudan University in China since the end of 2010, and he became full professor of Chemistry since Jan.
-2017.
+He was an associate professor of Chemistry in the Chemistry Department at Fudan University in China since 2010, and he became full professor of Chemistry in 2017.

 He has been the recipient of Outstanding Research Award in Inorganic Chemistry, UCLA (2010), Shanghai Pujiang Talent (2011), and Shanghai “Rising-Star Program” Scholar (2015).
 Li has published papers in journals such as Science, J. Am.
 Chem.
 Soc., Angew.
 Chem.
 Int.
 Ed., and Adv.
 Mater., with himself being the first author or the corresponding author.
-He has published 37 papers in peer-reviewed journals with total citation number of more than 1200, and 2 US patents.
+He has published more than 40 papers in peer-reviewed journals with total citation number of more than 1500, and 2 US patents.
 His research work has been highlighted in journals such as Nature Chemistry, C&EN etc.